fdg-rp/web-landing/content/0.server-docs/5.troubleshooting/how-to-fix-texture-loss.md

 ### Always Exit A Server Properly
 ::list{type="info"}
-Always fully quit fivem when rejoining a server so the game isnt having any texture conflictions
+Always fully quit fivem when rejoining a server so the game isnt having any texture conflicts
 ::

 ### Quality Settings